-Less than or equal Greater than or equal

-3-year CAGR: to -5% 3%-5% 8% to 15%

-PG RONA Multiplier: 90% 100% 105% 130%
+3-year CAGR: Less than or equal to -5% 3%-5% 8% Greater than or equal to 15% PG RONA Multiplier: 90% 100% 105% 130%

 The PG RONA Multiplier is interpolated on a linear basis between the points in the above table.
 Of our executive officers, only our operating group presidents' General RONA Bonuses are subject to our PGI Plan, and, therefore, the PGI Plan applies to Mr. Weeks, but not to any of our other Named Executive Officers.
-During fiscal year 2021, the three-year CAGR applicable to: Mr. Weeks' General RONA Bonus was 17.52%, resulting in a PG RONA Multiplier of 130%.
-This PG RONA Multiplier was applied to Mr. Weeks' final RONA Bonus causing the increase from a 6.86% General RONA Bonus multiple to 8.91% for Mr. Weeks, as reflected in the General RONA Bonuses table above.
+During fiscal year 2022, the three-year CAGR applicable to Mr. Weeks' General RONA Bonus was 17.52%, resulting in a PG RONA Multiplier of 130%.
+This PG RONA Multiplier was applied to Mr. Weeks' final RONA Bonus causing the increase from a 7.69% General RONA Bonus multiple to 10% for Mr. Weeks, as reflected in the General RONA Bonuses table above.